 Although mainly known for its sportsbook, www.BetOnline.ag is an “all-in-one” gambling site, providing casino and poker games as well.
-It’s on the third place in our overall US rankings and is trusted among US gamblers.
+It ranks third in our overall US rankings and is trusted among US gamblers.

 Is BetOnline Legit?

-Yes, they are absolutely one of the most legit options in 2017 for US players and are in no way a scam.
+Yes, they are absolutely one of the most legit options today for US players and are in no way a scam.
 Don’t believe a few people who may bash BetOnline because they lost some money and weren’t happy about it.

 Aside from being safe and paying out winnings, they offer a ton of betting options and casino games as well.
 We break all of that down in more detail later in this review.

-BetOnline accepts customers from all 50 states as one of the only sites doing so (in fact, we were unable to find any other with a similar reputation).
-According to reports at several gambling forums, their customers have great success with credit card deposits so they get a top grade for accessibility.
+BetOnline accepts customers from all 50 states and is one of the only sites doing so (in fact, I was unable to find any other with a similar reputation).
+According to reports at several gambling forums, their customers have great success with credit card deposits, so they get a top grade for accessibility.

-With 10+ years in the business, plenty of American betting options and banking options, plus top-class reputation, U.S. should seriously consider signing up at BetOnline.ag.
+With 10+ years in the business, plenty of American betting options and banking options, and top-class reputation, US players should seriously consider signing up at BetOnline.ag.

-It’s a different story in 2017.
-The reputation of BetOnline Poker has improved throughout the past few years and we view it as one of the best options for U.S. players.
+It’s a different story in now.
+The reputation of BetOnline Poker has improved throughout the past few years, and we view it as one of the best options for US players.
 Furthermore, its sports betting and casino operations have always had solid reputations.
 They’re one of our top recommendations for a reason.

 Deposits and Cashouts